 How To Reduce Overall Billing Costs?

-The medical billing and coding process is one that has the maximum impact on the healthcare organization, as it lies at the core of generating finances.
+The medical billing and coding process has the maximum impact on the healthcare organization, as it lies at the core of generating finances.
 From appointment scheduling, registration processes, billing, and coding, billing automation runs through the entire lifecycle of the caregiving process.
 Healthcare automation, therefore, involves reducing the overall billing costs of the clinic or hospital.
-The medical billing and coding process depends on the payer and plan for the incoming funds, which directly impacts reimbursements in healthcare.
+The medical billing and coding process depends on the payer and plan for the incoming funds, which directly impacts healthcare reimbursements.

-In the present time, 9% of claims are denied, 3.3% of provider revenue remains at risk, and the provider is paying an average of $118 per claim.
-This totals to $8.6 billion in administrative costs each year.
-Almost 90% of these denied claims can be prevented through agile billing automation in the medical billing and coding process.
+In the present time, 50% to 65% of denied claims are never reworked and almost 90% of these denied claims can be prevented through agile billing automation in the medical billing and coding process.
 When custom medical coding solutions are deployed, the patient’s demographic and other related information are automatically updated.
 This increases coding accuracy to a large extent.
 When a healthcare organization decides to automate medical billing, including ICD 10 coding solutions, the medical billing process is automatically poised to increase its efficiency and decrease its cost of denied claims and other errors.
 Inaccurate patient information is the key factor that contributes to denied claims.
 The problem is fairly easy to solve.
 Billing automation is the solution.

 Medical billing management, at the initial stage, involves an analysis of the number of denied claims.
 If the percentage of denied claims is below 5%, you can rest assured that your medical billing process functions reasonably.
 However, if the number of denied claims is above 5%, it is time for healthcare providers to re-examine the medical billing and coding process.
 EHR data must be incorporated into the billing automation process.
 Revenue protection must remain the priority.
-Timely completion of documentation and HIPAA compliant practices are another prerequisite toward maintaining financial health.
+Timely completion of documentation and HIPAA-compliant practices are other prerequisites for maintaining financial health.

 How To Improve Overall Billing Efficiency?